4ur1X/Intro_to_IM/Final Project/JOURNAL.md

 - Work on code for the main gameplay.
 - Design three race tracks.
 - Try to integrate one button and a potentiometer to move the car forward and steer, respectively.

+Majority of my day was spent on integrating the 3 buttons (for forward acceleration, nitro boost, and horn) as for some unknown reason, the three weren't working the way they should.
+At times, the when I pressed one button, the other button's functionality would also get affected.
+So, I had to redo and rewrite the circuit and code respectively many number of times.
+It should've been simple for me, but sometimes even the simple things seem hard on some days :) so I was lost.

+However, now it works perfectly fine as I want it to.
+Moreover, eventhough it wasn't mentioned in today's task, I added the buzzer (for horn) and potentiometer (for steering)  functionalities as well.
+Now, the only component that needs to be added is the LCD screen.

+Since the race track designing is least of my priority so I thought to push it to another day.

+## July 3

+**TODAY'S TASKS**

+-